+Looking for the best single-player MMOs?
 There’s a lot to like about MMOs: the humongous new worlds, the compulsive clicking, the levelling that never really ends.
 Everything but the people milling around in them, really.
-At least the rats in Skinner’s box only went in one at a time – they didn’t have to put up with the squeak of fellow rodents “looking for group” every 30 seconds.
+These are the best single-player MMOs to play if you want something massive and online without committing to the multiplayer part.

 From MMOs like The Elder Scrolls Online which promises the atmosphere of Skyrim with an internet connection, to a galaxy far, far away where you can join the fight in one of the best Star Wars games.

 Here’s a list of the lonliest MMOs out there, so even though they’re full of hundreds, and thousands of players, you’ll – probably – not have to interact with a single soul and can go about your time ignoring fellow players, or, if the game calls for it, taking them down.

 Neverwinter is one of the best MMOs, especially if you love the world and lore from Dungeons and Dragons, as you’ll be dining in a lot of taverns, fighting mythical creatures, and taking down barbarians in an immersive world teeming with quests.
 It also has a bunch of free expansions, never leaving players without things to do and new places to explore.
 Neverwinter is also quite a linear MMO, perfect for lone wolves looking to adventure into a story free from the shackles of burdensome companions.